Apsethus the Libyan

-Apsethus the Libyan (2nd century AD) was an occultist.
-Despite repeated intrigues, he failed to become god.
+Apsethus the Libyan (Greek: Ἄψεθος, 2nd century AD) was an occultist.
 Multiple accounts mentioned his mystic and occult skills.

-Desire of God

 Apsethus attempted to prove that he was divine, leading to claims that he desired to become God.
 He was compared with Simon Magus.

-As occult

-Apsethus trained parrots that flew around Northern Africa.
-They would utter the phrase "Apsethus is God".
 Apsethus asserted himself to be God.
+He trained parrots that flew around Northern Africa, uttering the phrase "Apsethus is God".
 The Libyans sacrificed to Apsethus, as they started believing him to be a voice from Heaven.

 Later a Greek caught one of these parrots.
-He trained the parrot to say, "Apsethus having caged us, compelled us to say Apsethus is a god".
-The Libyans later burned Apsethus.
+He trained the parrot to say, "Apsethus, having caged us, compelled us to say Apsethus is a god".
+Eventually, the Libyans burned Apsethus.